About & FAQ

 Can I file taxes through TaxGPT?

-No. You can browse the Canada Revenue Agency’s list of approved NETFILE software for official tax filing applications — there are both free and paid options.
+You can browse the Canada Revenue Agency’s list of approved NETFILE software for official tax filing applications — there are both free and paid options.

 I personally recommend Wealthsimple Tax.